 Every Thursday throughout this ongoing coronavirus pandemic, we’re switching to online activities for our improv community.

-Each week we aim to have a video for you to follow along with at home, filled with fun warm-ups, exercises and ideas for you to explore in the enforced comfort of your own home.
+Every other week we aim to have a video for you to follow along with at home, filled with fun warm-ups, exercises and ideas for you to explore in the enforced comfort of your own home.

 Viewers will have the option to support the drop-in by donating – if people enjoy the project, and want to see more, we may be able to run multiple videos a week!
 The videos are completely FREE to everyone, but you can support if you’d like to.